AndersDeath/diary2/README.md

 Today was our wedding anniversary.
 Exactly one year ago we formalized our relationship.
 Ksyusha also graduated with an A out of 9.
 That's very cool.
 We also went to a great restaurant and celebrated all of the above.
 Tomorrow we leave for Russia. that's it.
 In the evening we will be already in Rzhev.

-# 14 August 2022 - Sunday - Yerevan - Moscow - Saint-Petersburg
+# 14 August 2022 - Sunday - Yerevan - Zhukovsky - Rzhev

 Well, I got a shower.
 I packed all my things.
 I'm ready to departure.